Tomographic halo model of the unWISE-Blue galaxies using cross-correlations with BOSS CMASS galaxies: The HOD model

 \subsubsection{Redshift-space distortions}

 We also include the effect of redshift-space distortions (RSD) in the model by allowing $\xi_{12}$ to be a function of separation $R$, angle $\mu$, and comoving distance $\bar{r}$ (or equivalently redshift).
-Since the effects of RSD are small, we implement a linear model \citep{Kaiser87} where $\xi_{12}$ in Equation \ref{eq:w12-simon} takes the form
+The impact of RSD on angular clustering is small \citep{Krywonos24}, so it is appropriate to implement an approximate linear RSD model \citep{Kaiser87} where $\xi_{12}$ in Equation \ref{eq:w12-simon} takes the form

 where the RSD parameter $\beta \equiv f/b$ and $f$ is the growth factor, commonly approximated as $\Omega_m(z)^{0.55}$.
 Allowing for the cross-correlation of two tracers with differing biases, the coefficients $\alpha$ are: